 Somatomotor alpha.
 Figure 2 illustrates the trial-by-trial moving average of alpha power (window length = 2 trials) for CS+ and CS−, averaged across participants, separately for the contralateral and ipsilateral hemispheres.
 Descriptively, following the first acquisition trial, reduced alpha power for the CS+ relative to the CS− is evident for the majority of acquisition and reversal trials, but only in the hemisphere contralateral to the predicted pain location.
 In contrast, no clear discrimination between CS+ and CS− is observed in the ipsilateral hemisphere.

+To further quantify the dynamic nature of prediction updating, we conducted a follow-up analysis on the reversal phase, to investigate within-phase changes in alpha power.
+Specifically, reversal trials were divided into early (first 10 trials) and late segments (second 10 trials), and, for each participant, mean alpha power was computed separately for each segment.
+The 2 (CS Type: CS+, CS−) × 2 (Reversal Segment: Early, Late) × 2 (Laterality: Ipsilateral, Contralateral Hemisphere) repeated-measures ANOVA revealed a significant main effect of the factor Reversal Segment (F(1,23) = 10.118, p = 0.004, η²p = 0.306; early MM=12.056, SE=0.838; late MM=13.093, SE=0.945), but no significant interaction with the other factors (all ps ≥ .157).
+Thus, mean alpha power increased from early to late reversal, but such change occurred regardless of CS Type or Laterality.